ColeTruong/Thread-communication/README.md

 # Thread-communication

+This repository contains an OpenThread UDP communication example based on the OpenThread CLI example from ESP-IDF.
+The device is expected to send data via UDP to IPv6 address of the Thread BR.

+Requirements:
+- ESP32-C6
+- Micro-USB cable
+- ESP-IDF v5.3.1 at least

 Setup

 This guide is to help people start with setting up the ESP-C6 integrated to the existing thread network.